 Car accident injuries can range from devastating multi-car pileups to fender benders with delayed soft tissue injuries.
-Regardless of the type of accident, FindLaw's Car Accident section contains helpful information and resources you can reference if you or a loved one has been involved in a car accident.
+Regardless of the type of accident, FindLaw's section on Car Accident Liability contains helpful information and resources you can reference if you or a loved one has been involved in a car accident.

 Articles cover topics such as first steps after an accident, how to prove (or avoid) fault, car insurance claims, contributory negligence in car accident cases, and tips on hiring a car accident attorney to help protect your legal rights.
-You will also find links to product recalls relating to automobiles, driving safety, crash statistics, and more.
+Below, you'll also find links to product recalls relating to automobiles, driving safety, crash statistics, and more.

 After an Accident

-When a car accident happens there are things you should do regardless of who was at fault.
-These activities are focused on documenting the incident to ensure you are fairly compensated and avoiding acts that might create or increase your liability for the incident.
+When a car accident happens, there are things you should do regardless of who was at fault.
+These activities are focused on documenting the incident to ensure you are fairly compensated.
+They will help you avoid engaging in conduct that might create or increase your liability for the incident.

-Documenting an accident includes calling the police, exchanging information, talking to witnesses, contacting your insurance company, taking pictures, getting property damage valuations, and documenting your medical treatment.
+Documenting an accident includes calling the police, exchanging information, obtaining witness statements, contacting your insurance company, taking pictures, getting property damage valuations, and documenting your medical treatment.
 Actions that reduce liability include staying at the scene of the accident, checking on all drivers and passengers, and exercising caution and restraint when discussing the incident.

-FindLaw's pamphlet on first steps after an auto accident can be printed and stored in your automobile to help ensure that you don't create trouble and expense for yourself, miss an opportunity to gather evidence, or undermine your attempts to be compensated for an accident.
+FindLaw's pamphlet on first steps after an auto accident can be printed and stored in your car to help ensure that you don't create trouble and unnecessary expenses for yourself, miss an opportunity to gather evidence, or undermine your attempts to be compensated for an accident.

 Proving Fault in a Crash

 Insurance companies are interested in determining who was to blame for a car accident.
 They make that determination based on some specific considerations, and understanding how liability is determined can help ensure that you don't end up footing the bill for someone else's mistakes.
-The police officer's report of the incident, state traffic laws, and the type of accident can all figure heavily in the insurance company's decision.
+The police officer's report of the incident, state traffic laws, the type of accident, photographs or videos of the accident scene, medical treatment(s) received, and the severity of the accident can all figure heavily in the insurance company's decision.